Kyle-Lucas/Multiple-Choice-Trivia-Game/README.md

 A Wrong Option/Answer\n
 A Wrong Option/Answer\n

-For Example below is from data.txt used in this App:
+For Example, below is from data.txt used in this App:

 \n
 What is the Name of the Onion Knight in Dark Souls 3?\n